AutoViML/lazytransform/README.md

 cd lazytransform
 pip install -r requirements.txt
 ```

 ## Usage
 <p>
-You can invoke lazytransform as a scikit-learn compatible fit and transform or a fit and predict pipeline.
-See syntax below.
+You can invoke `lazytransform` as a scikit-learn compatible fit and transform or a fit and predict pipeline.
+See syntax below.<p>

 ```
-lazy = LazyTransformer(model=False, encoders='auto', scalers=None,
+from lazytransform import LazyTransformer lazy = LazyTransformer(model=False, encoders='auto', scalers=None,
         date_to_string=False, transform_target=False, imbalanced=False)
 ```